pupilfirst/wd201-scripts/tdd/README.md

 - Blue stage

 In this stage, the developer can modify the existing code without changing the behaviour.
 This is also known as `Refactoring`.
-But with the help of tests, one can change the code with confidence.
+But with the help of tests, one can confidently change the code.

 Then the cycle continues.